Drug Charges and Penalties in NSW

 By far one of the most common Charges

 In Australia today are those pertaining to drugs.
 But, not all drug charges are the same, in fact, drug charges are determined by several different factors.
-Like what drug, where it was found, how much of it was there, and what was the reason for the possession, what is the perceived intent?
+Like what drug, where it was found, how much of it was there, what was the reason for the possession, and what is the perceived intent?
 Drug users face a different set of charges than drug dealers and even within these categories charges can vary.

 So what are the main categories of drug-related charges in NSW?

 Whatever way you choose to use, you are violating the law.
-From Smoking Marijuana to injecting heroin and everything in between.
-If you have used an illegal substance and have been arrested for it you will face Drug Use Charges.
+From Smoking Marijuana to injecting heroin and everything in-between.
+If you have used an illegal substance and have been arrested for it, you will face Drug Use Charges.
 What this means is that the police will have to prove that you used illegal drugs.
 Surprisingly, most of these arrests are made because the person has admitted that they have used illegal drugs to the police.

 Drug possession falls under section 10 of the Drug Misuse and Possession Act.
 Meaning that just being in possession of an illegal drug or substance in NSW means that you are considered guilty of violating this act.

 Even if a person hasn’t taken a drug, if they are in possession of it, they can be charged.
 Section 10 of the Drug Misuse and Trafficking Act pertains to the POSSESSION of prohibited drugs.
 Possession doesn’t even mean that the drugs are on a person.
 If a person is in control or custody, for example, if the drugs are in the person’s car, they could still be charged with possession.
 Even momentary possession is a chargeable offence.
 Again, the burden of proof falls to police and prosecution.
 It is important to know that there are many forms of possession and though you may not feel that you are violating any laws you very well could be.